RutujaRM/Tour_Management_System/Tour Management System/Readme.md

   1) bcryptjs :- JavaScript library used for hashing passwords and comparing hashed passwords.To enhance security, particularly in user authentication systems.bcryptjs is a crucial library for securing passwords.It ensure that passwords are stored securely and can be verified efficiently, enhancing the security of your application’s authentication system.

      ##### Generating Salts:  genSaltSync, genSalt
       Generating salts involves creating a random sequence of bytes to add complexity and uniqueness to hashed passwords.
 This cryptographic technique mitigates vulnerabilities like password reuse and enhances security against brute-force attacks by ensuring each hashed password is unique, even if users have identical passwords.

-   ##### Hashing Passwords:
+     ##### Hashing Passwords:    hashSync, hash
-                        hashSync, hash
+     Hashing passwords involves converting a plaintext password into a fixed-length hash value using a cryptographic hash function.
+This irreversible process ensures password security by generating a unique hash for each input, making it challenging to reverse-engineer passwords from stored hashes and enhancing overall data protection in applications.

-   ##### Comparing Passwords:
+     ##### Comparing Passwords:  compareSync, compare
-   compareSync, compare
+     Comparing passwords involves hashing the user-provided password with the same method and salt as the stored hash, then comparing the resulting hashes.
+This approach securely verifies passwords without storing or transmitting plaintext, enhancing security against unauthorized access.

-   ##### Getting Rounds:
+     ##### Getting Rounds:    getRounds
-   getRounds
+   In the context of password hashing, "getting rounds" typically refers to the number of iterations or rounds of hashing applied to a password during the hashing process, especially with algorithms like bcrypt or Argon2.
+Increasing the number of rounds enhances security by making it more time-consuming and resource-intensive for attackers to brute-force passwords.

   2) cookie-parser :- cookie-parser is a convenient middleware for handling cookies in Express applications.
 It simplifies the process of parsing cookies from incoming requests and setting cookies in responses.
 By using cookie-parser, you can easily manage cookies, enhancing the functionality and security of your web applications.